 Making a conscious effort to defer to your dominant in small ways that are a part of your everyday life will instantly help you both feel more connected to your dynamic.
 However, this doesn’t mean that you should turn into a doormat.
 Sublimate your wants and needs or start living like a creepy Stepford wife (unless that’s your kink, of course).
-Your dominant isn’t more important than you are.
+Considering your dominant to be more important than you is not how to be a better submissive.
 You should only ignore your preferences if you have freely chosen so to do.

 Sometimes making an effort to defer to your dominant to help yourself feel more submissive is fun.
 I love having my food ordered for me in restaurants and giving up responsibility for little things.
 Like ‘what film to watch tonight’ or ‘where to go for a walk this afternoon’.
 I’d throw an epic fit if anyone tried to assume that role without my overt permission and invitation, but when it’s my dominant I love it - so I try to cultivate it where I can.

-You hear a lot about aftercare for submissive partners, but amongst dominants, it’s a much less discussed topic.
-In my experience, that’s a shame.
+You hear a lot about aftercare for submissive partners, but amongst dominants, it’s a much less discussed question.
+In my experience, that’s key in how to be a better submissive.
 You could do a lot worse than to start paying attention to the times your dominant might want a little aftercare following a scene.

 Doms get into some pretty heavy headspaces.
 It can take a little while to come out of those headspaces.
 If your shared kinks involve a lot of intense violence or degradation, it can be helpful to reassure them that you know they care about you and don’t want to hurt you.
 Why not try thanking them for giving you what you, as a submissive, so dearly want?
 Which isn’t just a nice gesture, it’s also a neat way to reassure them that they haven’t crossed a line and that they have no need to be anxious.
 (If they have crossed a line, of course, you should tell them that, too.
 Aftercare is about support, not lying.)